monetaproject/blockauth/README.md

 }
 ```

 This provides flexibility and some form of future-proofing to allow for either different version numbers of specifications and (or) external services to force indepednent registrations.
 Since the salts are stored server side, they are theoretically difficult to obtain and make brute forcing the password much more difficult.
+They also allow for flexibility in design, as to whether or not different services can support the same users or not.

 When the hash is obtained we can use this client-side to generate a new address and periodically poll that address to ascertain whether it has any unspent transactions.
 The moment it does, all of the balance is returned to the recorded address and the login credentials are encoded into the `op_return` for that transaction.